aidansteele/aidansteele.github.io/docs/posts/insecurity/federating-into-azure-gcp-and-aws-with-oidc.md

   - OIDC
 ---

+Lately, I've been interested in how third party vendors can best authenticate into their customers' cloud accounts.
+The status quo in AWS is usually role assumption from the vendor's account to the customers', but what about GCP and Azure?
+Can OIDC be used to authenticate into all three clouds in approximately the same way?
+I think the answer is yes, and this blog post aims to show how to do so.

 <!-- more -->

 Recently, I've been learning more about GCP and Azure.
 Specifically, I wanted to know the best way to federate into another organisation's projects/subscriptions and whether there was any common ground with AWS, e.g. OIDC.
-What I learned is that the state of the art seems to be... a bit lacklustre?
-Long-term credentials abound, even at the vendors that I consider to be best-in-class (Datadog, etc.)

-This isn't really the clouds' fault per se, as I see that both GCP and Azure support federation using OIDC.
-Maybe the functionality was introduced too recently, and inertia is holding back vendors?
-In any case, I figured I should try do it myself and see if maybe there was some show-stopping reason so few vendors are doing it.

-And that's how we ended up with today's blog post: a real world example of federating into Azure, GCP and AWS using OIDC.
-I wrote this because I genuinely couldn't find code-level examples for the first two clouds elsewhere.
+My partner was a big help here.
+She did a lot of research and experimentation and got it all working.
+I terraformed the setup and wrote this blog post.

-I found plenty of blogs and docs about how to use OIDC to enable secretless federation between GitHub, Azure DevOps, etc - but none on how a vendor should do it themselves!
-Could that be why it doesn't exist yet: because it hasn't been explained?
+I wanted to write this because I genuinely couldn't find code-level examples for GCP or Azure elsewhere.
+I found plenty of blogs and docs about how to _use_ OIDC to enable secretless federation between GitHub, Azure DevOps, etc - but none on how a vendor should do it themselves!
+So this blog post aims to serve as an example of how I'd love to see vendors federate into my cloud accounts.

 ## The first step: deploy everything